Protecting Your Rights After a Driver Flees the Scene

 Understanding Hit-and-Run Accidents in Arizona

-A hit-and-run occurs when a driver involved in a crash leaves before exchanging information or providing aid.
-These incidents happen in parking lots, on highways, in residential neighborhoods, and at intersections throughout Phoenix.
+A hit-and-run occurs when a driver involved in a collision leaves the scene before exchanging information or providing aid.
+These crashes happen in parking lots, on highways, and at intersections throughout the Phoenix metro area every day.

 Drivers flee for many reasons: